Brian950/monese-home-assessment/README.md

 ### Step 3
 Run the monese-spring image using this command.

-`docker container run --network=monese -d --name monese-spring -p 9090:9090 --link mysqldb:mysql monese-spring`
+`docker container run --network=monese -d --name monese-spring -p 9090:9090 --link mysqldb:mysql brianheaphy/monese-spring`

 ### Step 4
 Open Postman and import the .json file present in the "postman" folder in the project.